The MERIT Framework for AI Search Optimization

 Example in Action:

-A news and analysis site publishing 8-12 articles daily implemented IndexNow automation:
+A news and analysis site publishing 8-12 articles daily wired both IndexNow and the Google Indexing API into its WordPress publishing workflow:

-Result: Reduced average time-to-citation from 7-14 days to 2-3 days for breaking news.
-Bing's AI citations increased 280% within first 3 months.
-Fresh content began appearing in AI responses within 48-72 hours instead of weeks.
+Result: Average time-to-citation dropped from 7-14 days to 2-3 days for breaking news.
+Bing AI citations rose 280% within three months.
+Google AI Overviews picked up fresh content within 48-72 hours instead of weeks.

 STRATEGY 9